moresandeep/knox4motion/README.md

 # knox4motion

-This repo provides some basic Knox configuration for motion (http://www.lavrsen.dk/foswiki/bin/view/Motion/).
+This repo provides some basic Knox configuration for [motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/).
 I am using this setup on my Raspberry Pi.
 Few points to note:

 1. Motion and Knox are running on the same host (hence the 'localhost' reference in the sandbox.xml for motion service)